wzscq/crvframe/README.md

  folder name is the model name.
 Attention the folders with the name start with core_, these folders are initial models of the app used by the crvframe itsself, and you must be carefully when modifying these model configuration files.

 ### model.json
 Each model folder contains a file named model.json, which contains configuration about the model.
-The contents example of the file are shown below：
+An example of model.json is shown below：

     {